Don Mee Choi

-Choi is also known for her work as a translator of contemporary Korean poetry, including Kim Hyesoon’s Autobiography of Death (New Directions, 2018), which received the 2019 Griffin International Poetry Prize and Sorrowtoothpaste Mirrorcream (Action Books, 2014), which was a finalist for the 2015 PEN Poetry in Translation Award.
+Choi is also known for her work as a translator of contemporary Korean poetry, including Kim Hyesoon’s Phantom Pain Wings (New Directions, 2023) and Autobiography of Death (New Directions, 2018), which received the 2019 Griffin International Poetry Prize, as well as Sorrowtoothpaste Mirrorcream (Action Books, 2014), which was a finalist for the 2015 PEN Poetry in Translation Award.
 The author of the essay pamphlet Translation is an Anti-neocolonial Mode (Ugly Duckling Presse, 2020), Choi also translates for the International Women’s Network Against Militarism.

 Choi is the recipient of a Lannan Literary Fellowship, a Guggenheim Fellowship, a grant from the Literature Translation Institute of Korea, a Lucien Stryk Translation Prize, and a Whiting Writers Award.
 In 2023, Choi was inducted into the American Academy of Arts & Sciences.

 Choi currently serves as an advisory editor for Action Books: Korean Literature Series and teaches at Renton Technical College in Washington State.
 In 2019, she was the DAAD Artists-in-Berlin Program Fellow.